AaronFR/Thinker/README.md

 - **Payment System**: Top up system for updating balance, log files for each individual cost incurred.

+- **Best of X**: Let users run multiple prompts in parrallel and have the system automatically select/pick and choice to create a superior answer
+  - Can be customised on preference: Should the other attempts be identical or optimise for different qualities entirely, returning a balanced approach.

 - **Programmes**: schedules and programs written on the fly for use by the user, customisable code base.

 - **Micro thoughts**: Generated even while the prompt is being written.
 Question -> answer